 Lennon Remembers, Jann S Wenner

 Two 78rpm discs were also incorporated into the recordings.
-Together, written by George Buddy DeSylva, Lew Brown and Ray Henderson, was released in 1928 by Paul Whiteman and his Orchestra, and featured Bix Beiderbecke on coronet.
-The composers and performers of Hushabye Hushabye are unknown.
+The first was ‘Together’, written by George Buddy DeSylva, Lew Brown and Ray Henderson, was released in 1928 by Paul Whiteman and his Orchestra, and featured Bix Beiderbecke on cornet.

 Lennon’s childhood friend Pete Shotton, who had been at Kenwood when Ono arrived, later claimed that he had made several of the tape loops with Lennon.
 The recordings were made on two-track tape using a Brennel machine.